mjguillemette/resume/README.md

 > [mike.guillemette@gmail.com](mailto:mike.guillemette@gmail.com) | __(902) 817-3574__
 # Michael Guillemette - Web Software Engineer

-## Objective
+## Summary
->I am looking to leverage my passion for technology and design, along with my proven ability to produce results in fast paced, team-oriented environments into a career in web software development.
->My ideal workplace challenges me to continue to educate myself, and provides an environment and community which necessitate both the cultivation of strong working relationships and constant personal development.
+A self-taught technologist and Bootcamp-mentored engineer applying customer service insights to shape design decisions and user experiences.
+Motivated to create performant web applications with an emphasis on form and interaction.
+Continually seeking opportunities to learn and environments that necessitate both the cultivation of effective working relationships and personal growth.

 ## Technical Skills
 | JavaScript    | Standards               | Design               | Misc.                      |